 If getting spooked excites you then you’ve come to right place.
 In honour of Halloween, we’ve rounded up the most haunted known places in New Zealand.
-From creepy famous castles, to frightening hospitals and beaches, there is an array of spooky places across the country.
+From creepy famous castles, to frightening hospitals and beaches, there’s an array of spooky places across the country.
 But, be warned some readers may find this distressing.
 Here are nine of the most haunted places in New Zealand.

-This tourist attraction has award-winning gardens that attracts the masses while visiting Dunedin.
+This tourist attraction boasts award-winning gardens that attracts the masses while visiting Dunedin.
 However, it is also one of the most haunted places in New Zealand.
 Allegedly, Larnach watched as his young daughter Katie died of cancer and his two other wives died of illnesses in the castle.
 Additionally, in 1894, Larnach shot himself after running into money trouble, and learning his son was sleeping with his third wife.
 Former owners and tourists have reported ghostling sightings, being touched, being pushed, feeling like they are being watched, and more paranormal activity.

 📍 145 Camp Road, Larnachs Castle, Dunedin 9077, New Zealand